Nicole Cooke: International cycling career 2002–2007

-A winter and spring of rehabilitation failed to cure the recurring knee problem and she had surgery in May.
-At the end of June in her first race in eight months, she won her fifth British title.
-The following month Cooke won the Giro d'Italia Femminile, the youngest winner and the first British cyclist, male or female, to win a Grand Tour.
-At the 2004 Summer Olympics she placed fifth in the women's road race and 19th in the road time trial.
+Cooke undertook a spell of rehabilitation in an attempt to cure a knee problem and ultimately underwent surgery in May 2004.
+At the end of June, in her first race in eight months, she won her fifth British road-race title.
+The following month, Cooke won the Giro d'Italia Femminile, becoming the youngest winner, and the first British cyclist, male or female, to win a Grand Tour.
+She took the race lead after winning a climb at Magreglio and successfully defended the pink jersey on the final stage.
+At the 2004 Summer Olympics in Athens, she placed fifth in the women's road race; Cooke lost time following a final-lap collision with a barrier and finished just behind bronze-medallist Olga Slyusareva of Russia.
+She also came 19th in the road time trial.